hl2199/lidle/README.md

 ### Menu bar

 `lidle`'s menu bar option is implemented through [SwiftBar](https://swiftbar.app).
 It adds a narrowly-scoped, passwordless `sudo` rule that runs lidle's own pause / resume / set / quit / menu-remove.
+The menu bar is optional-- `lidle` can be toggled entirely from the command line if preferred.

 SwiftBar can be installed by running